VideDives/Videdives.org.za/content/pages/index.md

         self:
           textAlign: left
     subtitle: Section with a video subtitle
-    text: >+
+    text: >
-      Vide Dives has an investment committee that carefully selects properties for investment.
-Once a property is chosen, a company is registered for it with the CIPC, and as an investor, you can purchase shares in that company.
+      Vide Dives offers a unique investment opportunity through carefully selected properties.
+Once a property is chosen, a company is registered with CIPC, allowing you to purchase shares.

-      To allow investors to buy shares, they need to be made available to the public through an Initial Public Offering (IPO).

-      This means that a property is only open for investment during a specific and limited period when the IPO is active.
-The entire investment amount must be raised for the deal to proceed.
-If the required funds aren't met from the Vide Dives community, the deal falls through.
-Alternatively, if more funds are invested than needed, the IPO is oversubscribed, and the excess money is returned to investors based on their original investment.
+      These shares are available during a limited-time Initial Public Offering (IPO).
+The investment is only successful if the full amount is raised.
+If not, the deal is canceled, and if oversubscribed, excess funds are refunded proportionally.

-      In a Vide Dives IPO, 1 share is typically valued at R50.
-For example, if R5,000,000 is required for a property, 5,000,000 shares will be issued.

-      After an IPO closes and the property is transferred, investors can buy additional shares or sell their shares back to us.
+      Each share typically costs R50.
+For a R5,000,000 property, 5,000,000 shares are issued.
+After the IPO, you can buy more shares or sell them back to us.
     actions: []
     colors: bg-light-fg-dark
     styles: